 What we herb growers need is a gardeners calendar.
 Yes indeed!
 Sometimes before we know it the month has gone and we are left rushing to get something done that should have been done weeks ago.
 I think we have all been there, done it and got the t-shirt.

 With a monthly guide we can see beforehand and well in time what we need to clip, plant, dig up, or cover up without feeling overwhelmed by the confusing and mounting pile of chores that are screaming to be done.

 So get organized!
 Use my yearly calendar above that has hints and tips on some essential things that need doing each month.

-A paper calendar is always useful for jotting down your own important dates and tips.
+A hard copy paper calendar is always useful for jotting down your own important dates and tips.
 Hang it right there in the greenhouse or porch.
-Or one in the form of a book will be at hand when you want to consult it quickly.
+Or one in the form of a diary will be at hand when you want to consult it quickly.

 Hint of Herbs is where you will get to know me a whole lot better as I busy about in my daily life.
 Read short snippets of herb garden related topics.
 Little interesting things that don`t normally find their way onto my pages.

 All the ads on this page click through to a product and if bought by you will generate a small fee helping to keep my site running.